 - 1. All students are expected to attend all class sessions, complete assigned readings, and participate regularly in class discussions.
 The class will NOT be successful without your participation.
-Thus, attendance and participation will be worth 20% of the final course grade. - 2.
+Thus, attendance and participation is worth 20% of the final course grade. - 2.
 To facilitate class discussion, you will prepare several brief (500-1000 words) reaction statements.
 The reaction statements should be read aloud during class meetings when appropriate and will help provide the basis for class discussions.
 The purpose of these reaction statements is to organize and stimulate discussion; hence, they should be focused and brief.
 Each weekly set of required readings is accompanied by discussion questions which may serve as a basis for your reaction statements.
 If, however, students are moved to write about an issue not reflected in these questions, they are free to write a reaction statement addressing that issue.
 Obviously, a brief reaction statement cannot provide detailed responses to the discussion questions; rather the purpose of the paper is help students begin drawing together ideas about what they have read.
 It is important to make a claim and back it up with evidence; the length of the assignment makes it impossible to do justice to more than one major claim.

-Reaction statements will be turned in each week during class.
-Each week, multiple students will be responsible for a reaction statement.
+Reaction statements will be turned in each class period.
+Each class, one student is responsible for a reaction statement.
 Reaction statements will count a total of 10% of the final grade.
-Students will sign up for their reaction statements the first class meeting of the course.
+Students will sign up for their reaction statements the first or second class meeting of the course.

 - 3. At three points in the semester, students will write short position papers (5 page max, 12-point font, 1 inch margins, double spacing, 1 additional page for references), each of which will require you to take a position on an important issue, provide reasons to support your position, and anticipate and respond to possible counter-arguments.
 Each paper will count 10% toward the final course grade. - Paper I is meant to allow you to defend (or deride) Communication Studies as a viable disciplinary pursuit.
-This paper is due on September 26. - Paper II is meant to explore your commitments as a scholar of human communication.
-This paper is due on October 31. - Paper III is meant for you to take a position on an unresolved (and potentially unresolvable) issue within Communication Studies.
-This paper is due November 28.
+This paper is due on September 21. - Paper II is meant to explore your commitments as a scholar of human communication.
+This paper is due on October 5. - Paper III is meant for you to take a position regarding whether scientific, interpretive, and critical approaches to communication study are incommensurable or reconcilable.
+This paper is due November 23.

 You will turn in two copies of each paper.
 The first copy is for me and should be a hard copy.
 The second copy is for a group of your classmates and should be submitted through Moodle.
-All due dates are Fridays so that each paper can be peer-reviewed prior to the next Monday's class.
 All studies are expected to give feedback on ONE paper (and I will assign those roles later).
+Feedback is due seven (7) days after the paper's deadline (e.g., 9/28 for 9/21)